 The Mission of the Saint Josephine Bakhita Ministry of Good Shepherd Catholic Church is to honor and promote Black Catholic history and culture, including youth culture, and liturgy, while deepening relationships through fellowship, and familial support.
 We seek to serve as leaders and educators in our parish, sharing our manifold God-given gifts in ways that benefit all.

 Please join us for our Black Catholic History Month celebration in November and Black History Month celebration in February.
-If you would like more information about this ministry, or would like to visit during our monthly fellowship gatherings, please contact Reggie Steward at email@example.com.
+If you would like more information about this ministry, or would like to visit during our monthly fellowship gatherings, please contact Valerie Ramos at email@example.com.